 Run More Naturally and Burn More Calories

-The curved design encourages you to run on the balls of your feet, which in turn reduced the impact on joints and improved running performance.
+The design encourages you to run on the balls of your feet, which in turn reduced the impact on joints and improved running performance.
 There is more core and trunk engagement due to the need to run at an ergonomically correct angle.
 This forces you to maintain proper posture otherwise you will feel off balance and will effect your running gate.

 Mean average calorie expenditure has been shown to be 30-40% higher on a curved treadmill compared to a flat treadmill whilst only walking at 3 miles per hour for 10 minutes.